Foundation diploma in Internal Communication.

 The Foundation Diploma has been designed to be completed alongside work and ensures students are able to apply their learning to their work and vice versa.

-The course is delivered virtually, meaning students can join from wherever they are in the world.
+The course is delivered virtually, meaning students can take part from wherever they are in the world.

-Please note: All live sessions take place during the UK's standard working day (9am - 5pm).
+Please note: all live sessions take place during the UK's standard working day (9am - 5pm).
+All teaching sessions are recorded and available on-demand.

 How much learning time is required for the course?